-Sphinx Resources (“Sphinx” or the “Corporation”) (TSX VENTURE:SFX) is pleased to announce the completion of ten (10) drill holes, totaling 969 m at its 100 percent owned Green Palladium project (the “Project”).
+Sphinx Resources (“Sphinx” or the “Corporation”) (TSXV:SFX) is pleased to announce the completion of ten (10) drill holes, totaling 969 m at its 100 percent owned Green Palladium project (the “Project”).
 The program was designed to test new targets developed from the airborne survey completed in 2016 and from geological interpretation of previous drill results.
 These targets are situated on the 800-metre long mineralized reef already traced in 2015 and on potential new horizons that remain untested.

 As quoted in the press release: